LeoVen/cvx/SPECS.md

 ## Error handling

 Every data structure (implementation and iterators) have a flag field, defined in the `cvx_container` type.
-This flag must be set in every function.
+This flag must be set in every function (with a few exceptions).
 If the function's purpose succeeds, it must set the flag to `CVX_FLAG_OK`.
 Otherwise, it must set it to one of the possible values of `enum cvx_flags`.

-Initialization functions that return `cvx_container *` return `NULL` on allocation failure (the caller must check for NULL, not the flag, in this case).
+Initialization functions that return `struct SNAME *` or `struct ITERATOR *` return `NULL` on allocation failure (the caller must check for NULL, not the flag, in this case).

 Functions that return `V` or `K` return `(V){ 0 }` or `(K){ 0 }` respectively, in case of an error.

+Getters must never set the flag, because their operation is too simple and it never fails (unless of course the passed pointer is invalid).

 ---